jccpalmer/docs/docker/self-hosted-gateway.md

 **[Building the link](/docker/self-hosted-gateway/building-link):** This final required section details how to connect your service (link) to the gateway.

-**[Using Portainer to link networks](/docker/self-hosted-gateway/portainer-link-network):** This optional section goes over how to use Portainer to link existing containers to the link's network.
+**[Optional: Using Portainer to link networks](/docker/self-hosted-gateway/portainer-link-network):** This optional section goes over how to use Portainer to link existing containers to the link's network.